-In this paper we have outlined the High Performance Computing Enhanced Apache Big Data Stack HPC-ABDS and summarized the capabilities across multiple levels.
-The Kaleidoscope website [4] contains links to more details of the individual software packages summarized here.
-References in current paper give more details of different applications of this concept.
-We have applied HPC-ABDS to design high performance run time [1] [12], understand the mapping of applications into the software stack [2], design middleware for data-intensive analytics [3] [13], and to delineate a systematic big data benchmark approach [8] [9].
+We have found it very fruitful to use HPC-ABDS, which merges High Performance Computing with the Commodity Big Data Stack ABDS.
+We have applied it to design high performance run time [1, 3, 12], understand the mapping of applications into the software stack [2] and to delineate a systematic big data benchmark approach [8, 9].
 In this paper, we have aimed at an overall discussion of all layers which can be used in many applications of HPC-ABDS and in fact in studies of just the Commodity big data stack.
-Our summary highlights areas such as those colored green in fig. 2 (Security & Privacy, Monitoring, Interoperability, File Systems, Resource Management, Data Transfer, File management, Communication, Analytics.
-Orchestration/Workflow) where there is particular synergy between HPC and ABDS software.
-In more detail, there have been several recent ABDS orchestration systems that do not seem to build on the related workflow systems in layer 17 from HPC.
+Our summary highlights areas such as those colored green in fig. 2 where there is particular synergy between HPC and ABDS software.
+For example, there have been several recent ABDS orchestration systems that do not seem to build on the related workflow systems in layer 17 from HPC.
 One sees relatively sparse coverage in data transport and file management layers 10 and 11C).
 Areas where HPC could usefully learn from ABDS include storage layers 8 and 11 (use objects not files?), streams (where ABDS is pioneering interesting programming models) and PaaS or hosting environments which are popular in clouds and use an approach that can be broadly used including in HPC.